Sam-3-git/Configuration-Manager-PS/README.md

 ## Create CCM_LocalAdminGroupDetails WMI Class <a name = "create-ccm_localAmdinGroupDetails-wmi-class"></a>
 [CCM_LocalAdminGroup](some_link_to_top)

-This script is designed to create a new WMI class, CCM_LocalAdminGroupDetails.
-The CCM_LocalAdminGroup.ps1 script is executed as a compliance item.
-The CCM_LocalAdminGroupSetup.ps1 script imports both CCM_LocalAdminGroupDetails.cab and CCM_LocalAdminGroup.mof into the compliance baseline section and the default client settings hardware inventory classes, respectively.
+This script is designed to create a new WMI class, `CCM_LocalAdminGroupDetails`.
+The `CCM_LocalAdminGroup.ps1` script is executed as a compliance item.
+The `CCM_LocalAdminGroupSetup.ps1` script imports both `CCM_LocalAdminGroupDetails.cab` and `CCM_LocalAdminGroup.mof` into the compliance baseline section and the default client setting's hardware inventory classes, respectively.

-By default, the compliance baseline deploys to "All Desktop and Server Clients".
-You can change the deployment to a desired collection by using the -CMDeviceCollectionName parameter when running CCM_LocalAdminGroupSetup.ps1.
+By default, the compliance baseline deploys to `All Desktop and Server Clients`.
+You can change the deployment to a desired collection by using the `-CMDeviceCollectionName` parameter when running `CCM_LocalAdminGroupSetup.ps1`.

 This script inventories details of the local administrator group on the targeted collections.
 The following properties are inventoried: